Giving

 It’s easy to use a major credit card or your PayPal account to make a gift to any Community Foundation charitable Fund.
 Gifts by credit card will show on your statement as a transaction with PayPal, our credit card processor.
 Credit card fees of approx. 3% apply.
 See the ‘Donate’ button at the top right corner to start your donation.

-Gifting appreciated mutual fund or stock shares directly to the Community Foundation means no capital gains taxes to pay and you can deduct the average value of the shares on the day they were gifted, based on IRS guidelines.
+Gifting appreciated stock or mutual fund shares directly to the Community Foundation means no capital gains taxes to pay and you can deduct the average value of the shares on the day they were gifted, based on IRS guidelines.
 We encourage you to consult with your investment or tax professional before gifting public securities.
-Contact Jordan Knepper, Donor Relations Director, at jknepper@commfoun.com for account information needed to transfer mutual fund or stock shares to any Community Foundation Charitable Fund.
+Contact Jordan Knepper, Donor Relations Director, at jknepper@commfoun.com for account information needed to transfer stock or mutual fund shares to any Community Foundation Charitable Fund.

 Organization: Community Foundation of Shelby County